 The “Danger Zone” is 40°F – 140°F (4.4°C – 60°C)

 Based on recommendations by the FSIS cookie dough should not be left out of the fridge for over two hours, Source.
 This guideline is particularly important if your cookie recipe uses eggs.
+You may also want to check out our handy egg storage guide to find out how long eggs are okay left unrefrigerated.

 What about the room temperature?